-After partner returns the €10 at trick two we see that it is winning the trick as declarer (reluctant to part with his master ♠K) plays a low Spade.
-The question is, should we allow partner's €10 to hold the trick?
+After partner returns the $\pm 10$ at trick two we see that it is winning the trick as declarer (reluctant to part with his master $\pm K$ ) plays a low Spade.
+The question is, should we allow partner's $\pm 10$ hold the trick?

 The answer, of course, is a flat-out no!
-The reason is that we can see the ♠9 in plain sight on the table.
-Couple that with partner's ♠10 and our ♠Q J 8, this has essentially 'internally solidified' our Spade suit.
+The reason is that we can see the $\pm 9$ in plain sight on the table.
+Couple that with partner's $\pm 10$ and our $\pm Q$ J 8, this has essentially 'internally solidified' our Spade suit.

-This means that we should rise to the occasion and take control of the defence.
-We must overtake partner's ♠10 with one of our honours and continue with a top Spade.
+This means that we should rise to the occasion and take control of the defense.
+We must overtake partner's $\pm 10$ with one of our honors and continue with a top Spade.

-If partner's €10 were allowed to hold the trick he would be forced to switch to another suit as he is out of Spades.
-This would hand the tempo over to declarer who could win the switch (a Club? a Heart?) and force out our ◆A while he still had the ♠K intact.
+If partner's ♠10 were allowed to hold the trick he would be forced to shift to another suit as he is out of Spades.
+This would hand the tempo over to declarer who could win the switch (a Club? a Heart?) and force out our ♠A while he still had the ♠K intact.

-Please observe that if partner had started off with ♣A 10 × then it wouldn't matter a jot whether we overtook partner's ♠10 return or not.
-However, it must be best to take charge and overtake partner's ♠10 just in case the Spades are distributed as in the actual layout.

-[Note: Had the \$9 not been in dummy then it would have been a little too dangerous to overtake the \$10.
-In this case our Spade suit would not be 'solidified' and East would have started with \$K 9 5 3].
+Please observe that if partner had started off with $A 10 \times$ then it wouldn't matter a jot whether we overtook partner's A 10 return or not.
+However, it must be best to take charge and overtake partner's A 10 just in case the Spades are distributed as in the actual layout.
+[Note: Had the $\pm 9$ not been in dummy then it would have been a little too dangerous to overtake the $\pm 10$ .
+In this case our Spade suit would not be 'solidified' and East would have started with $\pm K 953$ ].

-Y1 VBlue #13 General Hands ACOL Contract: 4S By: South
+Y1 VBlue #13 General Hands SA Contract: 45 By: South

 Date: 24/03/2016 Board #: 3

 Dealer: South Vulnerable: None

 Play this hand online!